 What a pleasure it must have been for him to confront his former critics, who, more than two years earlier, had sneered at his epoch-making fossils and, rather openly, at himself — the nonuniversity son of an unlettered shoemaker.
 Now all that was changed, for Gideon had done more than win Cuvier's sanction or approval.
 Almost singlehandedly, and despite the virtually unanimous disapproval of his most esteemed colleagues, he had persuaded the French authority to change his mind, yet so graciously that Cuvier had willingly recanted in public.

 Years later, Mantell recounted, with no small amount of pride, Cuvier's words: "These teeth are certainly unknown to me; they are not from a carnivorous animal . . .
 Do you not agree that it looks as if we have here a new animal, an herbivorous reptile?"
 Still, Cuvier's words alone didn't settle the matter.
 At that time, herbivorous reptiles (extinct or modern) were virtually unheard of in England.
-Mantell visited the Hunterian Museum where he found the tooth of a modern iguana — and a modern analogy.
-He envisioned the animal as a scaled up iguana and eventually estimated its length at 100 feet.
+Mantell visited the Hunterian Museum and fortunately found himself there at the same time as Samuel Stuchbury, a naturalist studying iguanas.
+In the tooth of an iguana, Mantell found a modern analogy.
+He envisioned the animal as a scaled-up iguana and eventually estimated its length at 100 feet.
 Richard Owen later overturned his interpretation with a mammalian articulation on four strong legs.
 Then Mantell overturned Owen's mammalian articulation, after discovering enough fossil evidence to show that the dinosaur's forelimbs were much shorter than its hind legs.
 Later paleontologists adopted a kangaroo-like stance for the fossil, but Mantell's interpretation — that the animal was at least partially bipedal — is the view that has withstood the test of time.
 Mantell also demonstrated that fossil vertebrae Owen had assigned to different species all belonged to Iguanodon.

-Mantell was invited to consult on dinosaur sculptures erected at London's Crystal Palace Park, but he refused, disliking the commercial aspects of the whole venture.
+Mantell was invited to consult on dinosaur sculptures erected at London's Crystal Palace Park, but he refused, disliking display of reconstruction animals without specimens or much context, and disliking the commercial aspects of the whole venture.
 By the time giant sculptures were unveiled in 1854, he was dead, yet his findings lived on; Iguanodon's forearms, scales, tongue and horned snout all resulted from his work.

 In 1825, Mantell published Notice on the Iguanodon, a Newly Discovered Fossil Reptile, from the Sandstone of Tilgate Forest, in Sussex.
 Perhaps because he had been snubbed for so long by the Geological Society, he had the paper read at a meeting of the even-more-prestigious Royal Society.
 The paper was an instant success.
 Mantell was soon elected a Fellow of the Royal Society, and made an honorary member of the Institute of Paris.